techatspree/maven-latex-plugin/README.md

 - `docx`, `odt`, maybe making `unoconv` superfluous,
 - `html`, `html4`, `html5` maybe substituting tex4ht
 - `plain`, maybe text, then substituting
-- `pdf` (maybe using pdflatex)
+- `pdf` (maybe using `pdflatex`)

 Pandoc shall be invoked with option `--verbose` which seem to indicate the most important flaws.

-- missings support for ps.
+- Support for `ps` is missing.

-- pdfinfo and other poppler tools to be evaluated.
+- `pdfinfo` and other `poppler` tools to be evaluated.

-- evaluation of unoconv: seems to offer also conversion from html to odt and that like.
+- Evaluation of `unoconv`: seems to offer also conversion from `html` to `odt` and that like.
   Very bad: no manual.
 I hate that.
-  Maybe not needed if pandoc works fine. just type `unoconv -f odt manual.html`.
+  Maybe not needed if `pandoc` works fine.
+  Just type `unoconv -f odt manual.html`.

-- evaluation of latex2png, latex2man, latex2nemeth, latex2html
+- Evaluation of latex2png, latex2man, latex2nemeth, latex2html

 - evaluation of `pstoedit`

-- new plugin based on texinfo
+- It seems reasonable, to write a new plugin based on `texinfo`.

+## To the (plugin) developer <a id='ss:devel'></a>

+`VS code` shows:
+There are lots of `FIXME`'s and `TODO`'s to be eliminated.

+In addition, there is some problem running `mvn deploy` showing `An illegal reflective access operation` which is currently just a warning but which may in some next release be a showstopper.
+The core problem is with `mockito-core` which I cannot update.
+The problem is that updating this requires update of java `1.8` to java `11`.
+This in turn seems not compatible with `maven-plugin-plugin`.
+The latter seems to be the core problem.

+In addition, there is a strange problem with clean plugin.
+Although it says that it deletes the requested files (`mvn clean -X`), it does not.

+Finally, there are various problems with the plugin test harness.

+A completely different problem is introduced by the fact, that with new test method based on diffing real `pdf`'s, the tests become sensitive on the versions of `pdflatex`.